PankratzLab/Genvisis-Docs/RunAPCCorrectedProject/overview.md

-## PC Corrected Project Overview
+## Overview

-This is an option only after you have already run a project in Genvisis.
-This is a copy of the original project, but where X and Y are transformed based on the nearest genotype cluster using the number of principal components specified by the user.
-LRR and BAF are recomputed based on the new X and Y values.
+Running a PC-corrected project is an option only after you have already run a project in Genvisis.
+The PC-corrected project is a copy of the original project in which X and Y are transformed based on the nearest genotype cluster using a user-specified number of principal components.
+Genvisis recomputes LRR and BAF on the new X and Y values.

 ### Creates files:
 * data/